Einrafh/agria-frontend/README.md

 | 4   | React Router DOM     | For client-side routing between pages                        |

 ### 📁 Project Structure

+Here are the key technologies used in building the frontend:

 | No  | Directory            | Description                                                                 |
 | --- | -------------------- | --------------------------------------------------------------------------- |